oxfordroadmapping/country-profiles-clean-up-zh_hant/south-asia/india.md

 ## 政府

 ### 國家名稱
-- `conventional long form`: Republic of India
+- `常用長名`: Republic of India
-- `conventional short form`: India
+- `常用短名`: India
-- `local long form`: Republic of India (English)/ Bharatiya Ganarajya (Hindi)
+- `當地語長名`: Republic of India (English)/ Bharatiya Ganarajya (Hindi)
-- `local short form`: India (English)/ Bharat (Hindi)
+- `當地語短名`: India (English)/ Bharat (Hindi)
-- `etymology`: the English name derives from the Indus River; the Indian name "Bharat" may derive from the "Bharatas" tribe mentioned in the Vedas of the second millennium B.C.; the name is also associated with Emperor Bharata, the legendary conqueror of all of India
+- `语源学`: the English name derives from the Indus River; the Indian name "Bharat" may derive from the "Bharatas" tribe mentioned in the Vedas of the second millennium B.C.; the name is also associated with Emperor Bharata, the legendary conqueror of all of India

 ### 政府類型
 federal parliamentary republic

 ### 首都
-- `name`: New Delhi
+- `名稱`: New Delhi
-- `geographic coordinates`: 28 36 N, 77 12 E
+- `地理坐標`: 28 36 N, 77 12 E
-- `time difference`: UTC+5.5 (10.5 hours ahead of Washington, DC, during Standard Time)
+- `時差`: UTC+5.5 (10.5 hours ahead of Washington, DC, during Standard Time)
-- `etymology`: the city's name is associated with various myths and legends; the original name for the city may have been Dhilli or Dhillika; alternatively, the name could be a corruption of the Hindustani words "dehleez" or "dehali" - both terms meaning "threshold" or "gateway" - and indicative of the city as a gateway to the Gangetic Plain; after the British decided to move the capital of their Indian Empire from Calcutta to Delhi in 1911, they created a new governmental district south of the latter designated as New Delhi; the new capital was not formally inaugurated until 1931
+- `语源学`: the city's name is associated with various myths and legends; the original name for the city may have been Dhilli or Dhillika; alternatively, the name could be a corruption of the Hindustani words "dehleez" or "dehali" - both terms meaning "threshold" or "gateway" - and indicative of the city as a gateway to the Gangetic Plain; after the British decided to move the capital of their Indian Empire from Calcutta to Delhi in 1911, they created a new governmental district south of the latter designated as New Delhi; the new capital was not formally inaugurated until 1931

 ### 行政區劃
 28 states and 8 union territories*; Andaman and Nicobar Islands*, Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chandigarh*, Chhattisgarh, Dadra and Nagar Haveli and Daman and Diu*, Delhi*, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir*, Jharkhand, Karnataka, Kerala, Ladakh*, Lakshadweep*, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Puducherry*, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal